nus-cs1010/2425-s1/docs/about.md

 ## Communication Policy

-There are two main platforms for communication in CS1010: Piazza and Ticketing System.
+There are two main platforms for communication in CS1010: Piazza and RT.
 - Use Piazza if you have questions about the course content and assessments.
 The teaching team will monitor Piazza regularly and respond to your questions there.
-- Use the CS1010 Ticketing System for administrative and logistic matters (e.g., missing an assessment, request for re-grading of an assessment, incorrect Canvas grades).
+- Use RT (Request Tracker) for administrative and logistic matters (e.g., request for make-up test, request for re-grading of an assessment)

 Emails or Canvas messages can be used in the following situations:
 - You are contacted by the teaching team through email or Canvas messages first.